raphael-chir/transactions-st/README.md

 ```
 echo "msg0"| kcat -P -b <Your EC2_DNS Instance>:9092 -t test
 ```
+### Grafana tests

+- Go to http://\<Your EC2_DNS Instance>:3000 to test Grafana setup
+- Go to SingleStore Cloud/home and click on Connect to database to get the connection String.
+Warn : Select your workspace and database.
+(Note that for the purpose of the demo we will not manage security aspects to be concentrated on the use case - However this can be done easily in a next step).
+Use the parameters connexion provided :
+  - Host: \<Your SingleStore Cloud Host>
+  - Port: 3306
+  - Username: admin
+  - Password: \<your password>
+  - Database: demo
+- Create a Datasource connexion in Grafana, using mysql connectors and fill the previous information.
+Let TLS/SSL options deactivated and Tests and save your datasource, it should be successful.

 So now environment is ready to be used, and we will concentrate us on SingleStore Cloud

 ## SingleStoreDB Cloud
 ### Create an environment